+Cervical facet disease (neck), and lumbar facet disease (lower back) are the most common areas affected.
+Symptoms can include localized pain at the level involved or the pain can radiate to other areas like the hip or leg.
 For example, facets problems in the lumbar region can cause lower back pain that can radiate into the buttocks and upper thigh area.
 If the cervical area is affected, pain can occur in the back of the neck and radiate to the top of the shoulders, and around the neck.

-Facet Disease is a form of arthritis, caused from overall back joint wear and tear.
-Our highly sensitive pain-mapping techniques can often pinpoin which facet or facets are causing the problem.
+Facet Disease is a form of arthritis, caused from overall spine joint wear and tear.
+Our highly sensitive pain-mapping techniques can often pinpoint which facet is causing the problem.
 Depending on the symptoms of the facet disease and the relevant anatomy, there are additional minimally invasive surgical techniques available.
-If you need facet disease treatment or degenerative disc treatment, MISI can provide relief.Why Minimally Invasive?
+If you need facet disease treatment or degenerative disc treatment, our specialists at the Minimally Invasive Spine Institute can provide relief.